Ash1362/ray-based-quantitative-ultrasound-tomography/README.txt

 ....................................................................
 Acknowledgement:
-I would like to thank Dr. Yixuan Wu at university of Johns Hopkins for useful comments for improving the usability of the codes, especially for implementation on experimental data. (https://yixuanwu.page/)
+I would like to thank Dr. Yixuan Wu at university of Johns Hopkins (https://yixuanwu.page/) for helping for debugging and useful comments for improving usability of the codes, especially for implementation on experimental data.
 Some comments will be applied on the next version (1.1), which will be commited in few weeks.
 ____________________________________________________________________________

 PRODUCT OVERVIEW